 Oktoberfest, held in the Bavarian capital of Munich, is the grand showcase of Bavarian culture.
 This family-friendly festival occurs annually in the final weeks of September through the first Sunday of October.
 It is the world’s largest folk festival and welcomes over 6 million people, most of which are local Bavarians.

 The place to be during the festival is under one of the many tents.
 Even though the larger tents can fit up to 10,000 people at a time, they will fill to capacity.
 For this reason, it is best to plan ahead and make reservations for the larger tents.

 The cultural festivals described above are only a few of the many, many held throughout Europe.
 With festivals occurring year-round, it is not difficult to find one going on near your next vacation destination.

 Not sure where to start?
-Contact me for a free, no-obligation 20-minute consultation, and I’ll be happy to discuss how I can help!
+Contact me for a free, no-obligation 20-minute trip planning session, and I’ll be happy to discuss how I can help!